sorenfrederiksen/denmark-weather-widget/README.md

 together an adequate test suite.

-You'll see the coverage report and everything else is all there, but I couldn't get these up and running and passing during the time allotted - and yeah, my girlfriend is currently hassling me to go to this food-truck festival in Nørrebro.
+You'll see the coverage report and everything else is all there, but I couldn't get these up and running and passing during the time allotted.
+(My girlfriend is currently hassling me to go to this food-truck festival in Nørrebro, unfortunately, but I may be able to get back to this later and will happily discuss how I would have built out the test suite further.)

 ### Building